havpet/ipvx/README.md

 * Malware related data from https://threatfox.abuse.ch/

 ## Usage
-1. Obtain tokens from IPinfo (https://ipinfo.io/signup), AbuseIPDB (https://www.abuseipdb.com/register) and Threatfox (https://auth.abuse.ch/).
+1. Obtain tokens from IPinfo (https://ipinfo.io/signup), AbuseIPDB (https://www.abuseipdb.com/register), Threatfox (https://auth.abuse.ch/) and ipdata.co (https://ipdata.co).
 2. Add the tokens to the variables in index.php lines 16-18
 3. Add the allowed source IP addresses to the $allowed_ip variable on line 20 to prevent breach of ToS.
 3. Host on any PHP server.